On the Complexity of Hazard-Free Formulas: Introduction

 \begin{restatable}[A universal upper bound for most Boolean functions]{theorem}{universalub} For a random Boolean function $\booleanf{f}{n}$, we get that with high probability:

-\end{restatable} Thus, we demonstrate that, unlike Boolean circuits, Boolean formulas, and hazard-free circuits -- where the typical complexity matches that of the multiplexer function -- the hazard-free formula complexity is smaller than the optimal hazard-free formula for the multiplexer function by an exponential factor in $n$.
+\end{restatable} Thus, we demonstrate that, unlike Boolean circuits, Boolean formulas and hazard-free circuits -- where the typical complexity matches that of the multiplexer function -- the hazard-free formula complexity is smaller than the optimal hazard-free formula for the multiplexer function by an exponential factor in $n$.

-The proof of \Cref{thm:universal-ub} relies on two other results that are interesting on their own.
+We provide two proofs for \Cref{thm:universal-ub} (see Sections \ref{subsec:random-function-dnf} and \ref{subsec:hazard-derivative-upper-bound}).
+The second relies on two other results that are interesting on their own.
 The first shows that, with high probability, the hazard-derivatives of a random Boolean function do not have too large monotone formulas.
-In particular, this significantly breaks the monotone barrier.
+In particular, this provides a strong answer to \Cref{que:monotone-gap}, showing that the monotone gap can be exponential in the number of variables.

 \begin{restatable}{proposition}{proprandomfunctiongap} Let $\booleanf{f}{n}$ be a random Boolean function.
-With high probability, $f(x)$ breaks the monotone barrier with the following gap:
+Then, with high probability,

 \end{restatable}